Life as a supervisor

 Accompanying supervisors in their missions

-To help the supervisors in their duties, for over 15 years, the doctoral college has been offering them support in the form of workshops in small groups which allow them to understand the current issues of doctoral training and the evolution of the supervisor's role.
+To help the supervisors in their duties, for over 15 years, the doctoral college has been offering them support in the form of workshops in small groups which help them to understand the current issues of doctoral training and the evolution of the supervisor's role.
 This includes understanding the importance of the professional project for doctoral candidates and the supervisor's responsibility in this area, identifying the skills expected of doctors and supporting their development, knowing how to identify areas of progress in the development of a skill and helping doctoral candidates become an expert in their field.
 A workshop is also dedicated to the issue of recruitment and integration of doctoral candidates into the research unit.